Version 1.10 ©Alex Fung, August 2020.

 First of all, save your game.
 Move quietly into the empty hall.
-Suddenly the spot lights changed, At the center of the hall you can see a Hammer Haunt.
-He moves fast and is very good at the sword so never underestimate Haunts.
+Suddenly the spot lights changed, At the centre of the hall you can see a Hammer Haunt.
+He moves fast and is very good at the sword.
+Never underestimate Haunts.

 Unfortunately your location is also under spot light.
-Move quickly to the shadows and probably the Hammer Haunt has not yet noticed you.
+Move quickly to the shadows and hopefully the Hammer Haunt has not yet noticed you.
 You can now move slowly around the dark areas of the hall to get the Chest.
 Much simpler is to restore your game to the point before entering this hall.
 Just run into this hall, speeding towards the Chest.
 Run past the Hammer Haunt, it takes quite some time for him to see you and start running himself.
-Run up to the right side of the Chest, open it to get the Mystic’s Heart (0;1000;0).
-Resume running into the white area behind the Chest.
+Run up to the right side of the Chest, open it to get the .
+Continue running into the white area behind the Chest.

-I think it is the only teleporter in the whole game you can use (there are other teleporters but you cannot use them in the game).
+I think it is the only teleporter in the whole game you can use (there are other teleporters but you cannot use them yourself).
 Suddenly you are transported to the corridor leading to the vault with fireball traps.
 Turn left and go back to the Burrick Hall.
-Sneak past the Burrick again and get back down the ladder.
+Sneak past the Burrick again if you have not knocked it out.
+Get back down the ladder outside the circular ledge.

 Reader P666 came up with a brilliant idea to handle the Hammer Haunt.
 After you triggered the spot lights of the Hall of Mystic’s Heart, go backwards (following again the winding path) to stand between the middle two of the four pillars.
-Make some noise so that the Hammer Haunt turns and seek you (shoot him a Broadhead Arrow if you so wish).
+Make some noise so that the Hammer Haunt turns and looks for you (shoot a Broadhead Arrow at him if you so prefer).
 He will follow a straight line towards you.
 The “gaze of the Guardians” will then fall upon him and you can explore the hall in peace.

-From the ladder, go past the doorway of the Fireball Room (don’t forget to avoid the fireballs).
+From the ladder, go past the doorway of the Fireball Room.
 Continue to the Y Hall where you can see a Y-shaped bridge.
 One path going directly ahead and in the middle of it a side branch goes to your right.
-Before you walk on this Y bridge, look left.
+Before you step on this Y bridge, look left.
 There is a ledge a little above you.

 Save your game first.
 From where you are (the ledge on the West side of the Y bridge), do a running jump towards the edge on the ledge.
 Grab the ledge and mantle up.
 Enter the doorway there.